Last Updated on: 14th October 2023, 10:48 pm

 - Aesthetic preferences.
 If you prefer brighter colors, aquarium sand may look nice.

-You can create a good home for your hermit crabs with the right sand-based substrate.
+You can create a good home for hermit crabs with a suitable sand-based substrate.